 The questions in the poll didn’t just touch on the sale of infused-edible products.
 Citizens were also polled regarding public use and the concept of cannabis-use at festivals and public events.
 A third of respondents believe that cannabis should be consumed in private only.
 On top of that, only 5% thought that cannabis edibles should be permitted to be sold and consumed at festivals and public events.

 So, that wraps up the views in Canada now regarding cannabis edibles and public use.
 The verdict?
-Cannabis edibles are gaining approval daily but public-use won’t be considered "acceptable" for some more years.Posted: Friday, January 26th, 12:01am 8 months ago
+Cannabis edibles are gaining approval daily but public-use won’t be considered "acceptable" for some more years.Posted: Friday, January 26th, 12:01am a year ago

 Cara Wietstock is a native Californian living in Washington state with almost a decade of budtender experience and even more stoner experience.
 While she's not pontificating on the current state of cannabis for Roottie, she is practicing yoga, sipping CBD infused teas and hiking through the Pacific Northwest.